Career As a "Company Secretary"

 Introduction about CS (Company Secretary)

-The Institute of Company Secretaries of India (ICSI) is constituted under the Company Secretaries Act, 1980, to develop and regulate Company Secretaries’ profession in India.
-The origin of this profession can be traced back to 1960 when the Company Law Board started a course in Company Secretaryship leading to a Government Diploma in Company Secretaryship.
-Tremendous growth in the number of Company Secretaries led to the formation, in 1969, of The Institute of Company Secretaries of India under Section 25 of the Companies Act, 1956.
-The Institute of Company Secretaries of India has been converted into a statutory body under the Company Secretaries Act, 1980.
+The Institute of Company Secretaries of India (ICSI) is constituted under the Company Secretaries Act of 1980 to develop and regulate the Company Secretaries’ profession in India.
+The origin of this profession can be traced back to 1960 when the Company Law Board started a course in Company Secretaryship, leading to a Government Diploma in Company Secretaryship.
+Tremendous growth in the number of Company Secretaries led to the formation, in 1969 of The Institute of Company Secretaries of India under Section 25 of the Companies Act, 1956.
+The Institute of Company Secretaries of India has been converted into a statutory body under the Company Secretaries Act 1980.

-A company secretary is the one who corresponds with the public and hence is also termed as the ‘spokesperson’ of the company.
-So let’s embark on a journey to unveil about the happenings in the life and making of a company secretary.
+A company secretary corresponds with the public and hence is also termed the ‘spokesperson’ of the company.
+So let’s embark on a journey to unveil the happenings in the life and making of a company secretary.

-A Company Secretary is a person who ensures compliance with all laws which relate to the working of a company.
-Hence, knowledge about corporate laws and the rules related to them are mandatory to formalize business deals.
+A Company Secretary ensures compliance with all laws relating to a company’s operation.
+Knowledge of corporate laws and their related rules is mandatory to formalize business deals.
 Apart from being responsible to the company’s shareholders and directors, a company secretary also communicates with the outside world on behalf of the company.
-Hence, he/she is the ‘face of the company.’
+Hence, they are the ‘face of the company.’

 A company secretary’s role starts from the very moment when the idea of a company’s formation is conceived.
-Although the idea of the formation of a Company Secretary (CS) may vary from company to company, the knowledge and training acquired by company secretaries make them versatile to carry out various functions in Finance, Accounts, Legal Administration and Personnel areas in addition to their own secretarial duties and responsibilities.
-A company secretary is recognized as one of the principal officers of the company by various enactments.
-Company secretaries, thus occupy a pivotal and versatile position in companies.
+Although the concept of the formation of a Company Secretary (CS) may vary from company to company, the knowledge and training acquired by company secretaries make them versatile to carry out various functions in Finance, Accounts, Legal Administration, and Personnel areas in addition to their secretarial duties and responsibilities.
+A company secretary is recognized as one of the company’s principal officers by various enactments.
+Company secretaries, thus, occupy a pivotal and versatile position in companies.
 Companies having a paid-up share capital of above Rs.
-50 lakhs for more are statutorily required to appoint a whole-time CS.
+Fifty lakhs or more are statutorily required to appoint a whole-time CS.

-The career course of Company Secretary is not only prestigious but is financially rewarding too.
-The post of a Company Secretary is considered a respectable one in the hierarchy, and this is one of the most important posts a person handles.
-In this position, one acts as the mediator between the company and its Board of Directors, government, shareholders, and regulatory authorities.
-He or she guides the Chairman and the Directors on making the best use of their responsibilities under various laws.
+The career course of a Company Secretary is not only prestigious but also financially rewarding.
+The post of a Company Secretary is considered respectable in the hierarchy, and it is one of the most important posts a person handles.
+In this position, one is the mediator between the company and its Board of Directors, government, shareholders, and regulatory authorities.
+They guide the Chairman and the Directors in making the best use of their responsibilities under various laws.

-A company secretary is a top-level employee in a company whose responsibility is to ensure that the company adheres to all the government’s legalities, therefore, advises the directors on various policies and operations of the company.
-To have a company secretary has been made compulsory by a Government Act for large companies.
+A company secretary is a top-level employee in a company whose responsibility is to ensure that the company adheres to all the government’s legalities and, therefore, advises the directors on various policies and operations of the company.
+Having a company secretary has been made compulsory by a government act for large companies.
 Since the boost in the economy in recent years, many companies have grown tremendously, and new companies have emerged.
 Therefore, the need and scope for company secretaries have also increased tremendously over the years.
-To become a company secretary, one needs to do a professional course under the Institute of Company Secretaries of India (ICSI).
+To become a company secretary, one must take a professional course at the Institute of Company Secretaries of India (ICSI).

-The use of the word secretary in this specialization’s name is a bit misleading for one who is new to the concept.
+The word secretary in this specialization’s name is misleading for one new to the concept.
 A Company Secretary has nothing to do with regular secretarial work.
-A Company Secretary is a professional whose role in a corporate set up is that of an advisor for legal matters.
+A Company Secretary is a professional whose role in a corporate setup is as an advisor for legal matters.
 As per the Companies Act, a statutory requirement is that companies with a paid-up share capital of a minimum of Rs 50 lakhs must appoint a Company Secretary.
 A Company Secretary is a vital member of the company’s management.

-A company secretary is a person who ensures compliance with all laws which relate to the working of a company.
-Hence, knowledge about corporate laws and the rules related to them are mandatory to formalize business deals.
+A company secretary ensures compliance with all laws relating to a company’s operation.
+Knowledge of corporate laws and their related rules is mandatory to formalize business deals.
 Apart from being responsible to the company’s shareholders and directors, a company secretary also communicates with the outside world on behalf of the company.
-Hence, he/she is the’ face of the company.’
+Hence, they are the face of the company.

 These are some of the duties of a company secretary :

-Advising on good governance practices and compliance of corporate governance norms as prescribed under the Companies Act, listing agreement with stock exchanges and various other laws, rules, and regulations Frett Board.
+Advising on good governance practices and compliance with corporate governance norms prescribed under the Companies Act, listing agreements with stock exchanges, and various other laws, rules, and regulations Frett Board.

-Promotion, formation, and incorporation of companies and other matters related to it.
+Promotion, formation, and incorporation of companies and related matters.

-Filing, registering documents including forms, returns, and applications on behalf of the company as an authorized representative
+Filing and registering documents, including forms, returns, and applications on behalf of the company as an authorized representative

-Advising companies on compliance of legal and procedural aspects, particularly under various acts like SEBI Act, Intellectual Property Rights, Labour, and Industrial Laws, setting up subsidiary boards, drafting legal documents, etc.
+Advising companies on compliance with legal and procedural aspects, particularly under various acts like the SEBI Act, Intellectual Property Rights, Labour, and Industrial Laws, setting up subsidiary boards, drafting legal documents, etc.

 Representing the company or other persons before the Company Law Board, National Company Tribunal, etc.

-A company secretary would have to maintain the company’s records properly, record in the basic minute’s book, call meetings like the board meetings or the general body meetings, handle matters related to initial public offerings (IPOs) and public issues.
+A company secretary would have to maintain the company’s records properly, record in the basic minutes book, call board meetings or the general body meetings, and handle matters related to initial public offerings (IPOs) and public issues.

-A company secretary needs to have excellent communications skills, excellent command of English, an analytical mind, and explain things to its directors and decision-makers.
-Job prospects for Company Secretary are quite good, and the scope for growth is also there.
-Remunerations offered are really good for company secretaries with salaries starting from Rs.
+A company secretary needs to have excellent communication skills, an excellent command of English, an analytical mind, and the ability to explain things to directors and decision-makers.
+Job prospects for Company Secretaries are quite good, and there is also scope for growth.
+The remunerations offered are good for company secretaries, with salaries starting from Rs.
 20,000 per month.

 CAREER SCOPE:

-Liberalization and globalization have a massive boost to corporate activity, and along with it, the openings for company secretaries continue to grow.
+Liberalization and globalization greatly boost corporate activity, and the openings for company secretaries continue to grow.
 This profession looks forward to rich dividends in the present age of mergers, acquisitions, and tie-ups.

 Benefits and Scopes of Company Secretary :

-• The Company Secretary’s main function is to provide guidance and precious advice in the fields of financial, secretarial, and legal matters.
+• The Company Secretary’s main function is to provide guidance and precious advice in financial, secretarial, and legal matters.

-• The company secretary will be held responsible for dealing with the stakeholders, Boards of Director, Government Departments.
+• The company secretary will deal with the stakeholders, Boards of directors, and Government Departments.
 The individual will also act as the company’s compliance officer to incorporate the rules and regulations of the Securities and Exchange Board of India.

-There is a huge demand for Company Secretary in the USA, India, UK, and some western countries.
+There is a huge demand for Company Secretaries in the USA, India, the UK, and some Western countries.

 The successful individual company secretary will acquire a job in